-Consider a network modelled as a graph G = (V, E) where V is the set of vertices or nodes and E is the set of edges or links in the network.
+Consider a network modeled as a graph G = (V, E) where V is the set of vertices or nodes and E is the set of edges or links in the network.
 Let N denote the number of nodes in the network, i.e. the cardinality of the set V. Each link $(i, j) \in E$ has an identifier associated with it, denoted by $l{i,j}$.
 Each node i also has an identifier denoted by n_i .
 Consider a path $P{i,j}$ from node i to node j, which passes through nodes i, 1, 2, ..., m - 1, j.
-This path can be represented as a sequence of globally-known node and link identifiers $[n_i, l{i,1}, n_1, l{1,2}, n_2, ..., l{m-1,j}, n_j]$.
+This path can be represented as a sequence of globally-known node and link identifiers $[n_i, l{i,1}, n_1, l{1,2}, n_2, ..., l{m-1,i}, n_i]$.
 This path sequence can be compactly represented by a hash of its elements.
 A path identifier (or, in short "PathID") is defined as a hash of the above sequence or any non-null subsequence derived from it.
-Observe that the IP destination address (j), the uncompressed IPv4/v6 loose-source-routes [18, 19], the XOR of router IDs proposed in LIRA [11], or a hash of the subsequence of link weights are all examples of valid PathIDs, obviously with differing characteristics.
+Observe that the IP destination address (j), the uncompressed IPv4/v6 loose-source-routes [18], [19], the XOR of router IDs proposed in LIRA [11], or a hash of the subsequence of link weights are all examples of valid PathIDs, obviously with differing characteristics.
 Therefore the particular subsequence and PathID encoding function chosen is crucial in determining the utility of the PathID.
 These abstract concepts are illustrated in Figure 1.

-Figure 1: Path and PathID Concepts
+Fig. 1.
+Path and PathID Concepts

 A desirable hash is compact, easy to compute and has a low collision probability (i.e. high uniqueness probability).
 This demands a hash function that offers low collision probabilities.
 A simple hash of the path sequence may be obtained by using the sum or XOR function (suggested in LIRA [11]).
 While these are simple and fast, it may lead to non-unique PathIDs.
 Our canonical hash function choice is a 128-bit MD5 hash followed by a 32-bit CRC of the 128 bit MD5 hash (resulting in a final 32-bit hash value).
 We use the notation (MD5 + CRC32) hash to represent the above two-step hashing process.
-Alternatively, 32-bits of the 128-bit MD5 hash could also have been used.
-This hash value is used in conjunction with the destination address (j); leading to a two-tuple hash: [j, PathID].
-For convenience, we refer to the second tuple value as PathID.
-The collision probability, probability that multiple paths lead to same PathID, depends only on the number of paths to any given destination prefix, and the nature of the path subsequence on which the MD5+CRC32 function is applied.
-Assuming a random bit-string as input and all the 2^{32} outputs to be equally likely, the probability for collision is given by $1 - \frac{n!}{n^k(n-k)!}$, where, n is the number of possible outcomes (2^{32}) and k is the number of paths to a destination.
+This value is used in conjunction with the destination address (j) available anyway in IP packets, leading to a two-tuple hash: [j, PathID]4.
+The collision probability now depends only on the number of paths to any given destination prefix, and the nature of the path subsequence on which the MD5+CRC32 function is applied.
+Assuming a random bit-string and all the 2^{32} outputs to be equally likely, the probability for collision for k paths can be approximated by $\frac{k}{2^{32}}$, which is adequately small for our purposes.